-You’ll also need to meet a few other requirements to get a loan.
-You must have a verifiable bank account and email address.
+You’ll also need to meet a few other requirements to get an Upgrade personal loan.
+For example, you must have a verifiable bank account and email address.
 The minimum age requirement is 18 years old.
 Additionally, you need to either be a U.S. citizen, permanent resident, or residing in the U.S. on a valid visa.

-Another interesting requirement of Upgrade’s is that you need to have at least $1,000 leftover every month after you pay all of your bills.
+Another interesting requirement is that you need to have at least $1,000 leftover every month after paying all of your bills.

 Upgrade personal loans are available in most states.
 However, they’re currently not available in these seven:

 - West Virginia